-The trim tabs, located on the lower section of your transom, port and starboard are used to trim the list of your boat caused by uneven weight distribution, too many persons on one side of the boat, or strong cross winds.
+The 380 Outrage is equipped with electrically powered trim tabs located on the lower section of your transom, port and starboard.

+They are used to trim the list of your boat caused by uneven weight distribution, too many persons on one side of the boat, or strong cross winds.